rsspp/experiments/README.md

 ### Install DPDK on both machined
 Download DPDK 19.05 at [http://dpdk.org].
 To install, just use ./usertools/setup.py, then choose x86_64-native-linuxapp-gcc, then set up some huge pages, and if you use Intel NICs bind them.

+### Traces
+Most DPDK experiments use a trace, as a workload to various benchmarks.
+Unfortunately we cannot share our campus trace.
+Look at the paper to find the characteristics of the trace (one trace at 4Gbps, one "accelerated" at 15Gbps in the paper).
+One can use CAIDA 2018 traces but its relatively small speed limits reproducibility of the experiments with their current parameter (remember RSS++ aims to keep the CPU load at a high level, if the trace runs slower, you need to use less cores/more load on the DUT to a somehow unrealistic extent, which is why we used our own).
+You may use [our script](traces/) to accelerate your trace.
+Sprayer emulation also needs the trace [to be rewritten](traces/) (for experiments imbalance, latency, drop and nat), and similarly metron emulation needs rules specific to each traces to dispatch "traffic classes".
+Change the path of kthmorningsingle:trace=XX and kthmorningquad:trace=YY in testie.d/traces.testie to change the path to your own trace files.

 Summary of content
 ------------------